kiran-brahma/dante-astro-theme/src/content/blog/navigating-a-crisis-the-power-of-transparency.md

 4.  **Keep it human:** Personalize responses, avoid generic templates, and demonstrate genuine investment in resolving issues.
 5.  **Stick to facts:** Avoid spreading unconfirmed information; maintain honesty and clarity in communication.
 6.  **Proactive planning:** Create protocols and contingency plans to prevent future crises, equipping the team for effective problem resolution.
+Let's face it: even the best plans can't account for every unexpected crisis.
+I've personally encountered several, and transparency proved to be my lifeboat while navigating them.

+## Introduction
+In 2019, after my father's sudden passing, I took the helm of his five-year-old business.
+Still learning the ropes, I was hit with a customer termination notice due to poor service.
+This potential 10% business loss was a wake-up call.
+I needed a communication strategy to save the day.

 ## **Acting Fast, Even Without All the Answers**